-- 4.9 New Homes Bonus (NHB) allocations were announced as part of the Local Government Finance Settlement for 2024/25 only as far as we are aware.
-The government has added a year of additional grant, as previously announced, the 2021/22 "in year" allocations did not have future years legacy payments nor has the 2024/25 allocation.
-If the scheme was to be continued in its current form next years payment would reflect just the growth in the previous year. - 4.10 The New Homes Bonus will be fully transferred to Reserves in 2024/25
+- 4.14 New Homes Bonus (NHB) allocations were announced as part of the Local Government Finance Settlement for 2024/25.
+As previously announced, the 2024/25 allocations do not have legacy payments.
+If the scheme was to be continued in its current form next years payment would reflect just the growth in the previous year. - 4.15 The New Homes Bonus will be fully transferred to Reserves in 2024/25